Who owns your DNA? You should, according to this biodata bill of rights

 The question is then, how do we shape a future where biodata improves our way of life rather than becomes a catalyst for a dystopian state of permanent surveillance?
 The answer begins with acknowledging the fundamental rights that are under threat and demanding a universal agreement to protect them before it’s too late.

-Camilo La Cruz is the chief strategy officer at cultural consultancy sparks & honey.
-The Biodata Bill of Rights and findings weaved throughout this piece are explored in detail in the company’s latest report, Precision Consumer 2030.
+Camilo La Cruz is the chief strategy officer at cultural consultancy Sparks & Honey.
+The biodata bill of rights and findings weaved throughout this piece are explored in detail in the company’s latest report, Precision Consumer 2030.